Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

 add_header X-Content-Type-Options nosniff;
 add_header X-XSS-Protection "1; mode=block";
 ```
+*Note: I don't know what all of these settings are, but this worked for me so I'm passing it along.
+The two lines to pay attention to are the ones commented out with #.
+For using a self-signed certificate leave those commented out.
+For a legit certificate, remove the # from those two lines*\
 Next, generate the file dhparam.pem with openssl:\
 `sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048`\
 Great!
 Now:\